michaelmangelsdorf/myth/spec.md

 ###### Special Purpose Selectors

-Select signals SL0 and SH0 are reserved to select a NULL device ("nothing").
+Select signals SL0 and SH0 are reserved, and select a NULL device ("nothing").
+These signals are selected on power-up or reset.

 SL1 corresponds to the internal POR register output enable signal (POE).
 SH1 corresponds to the internal PIR register latch enable signal (PLE).